vladimir-vovk/word-game/README.md

 <img src="./screen.gif" width="300"></img>

-The first project for excellent [The Joy of React](https://www.joyofreact.com/) course taught by [Josh W Comeau](https://twitter.com/JoshWComeau).
+The first project for the excellent [The Joy of React](https://www.joyofreact.com/) course taught by [Josh W Comeau](https://twitter.com/JoshWComeau).

 [Play it online](https://cats-word-game.vovk.in) 🕹️